About

 Early Career and Work on Capitol Hill

-In private practice, Ivey was a partner at several prominent law firms.
+In private practice, Ivey was a partner at numerous prestigious law firms.
 At D.C.-based AmLaw 100 firms Preston, Gates, Ellis (now K&L; Gates) and Venable LLC, he handled legislative, regulatory, and criminal matters.
 His expertise in criminal law earned him a position as Adjunct Professor of Law at the University of Maryland from 1995 to 2014 and at Harvard University from 2013 to 2021.
-Ivey also worked on Capitol Hill, where he leveraged his legal prowess as the senior legislative assistant to Congressman John Conyers (D-MI), Counsel to the Senate Whitewater Committee for Senator Paul Sarbanes (D-MD), and Chief Counsel to former U.S. Senate Majority Leader Tom Daschle (D-SD).

 Public Office and Prince George’s County State’s Attorney

-In 2022, Ivey ran for Congress, redoubling his commitment to public service and community advocacy.
+In 2022, Ivey ran for Congress, redoubling on his commitment to public service and community advocacy.
 In Congress, he has been a staunch defender of civil liberties, due process, justice, and good governance.
 The Trump administration brings new challenges to his role in the House of Representatives, especially as the Congressman for constituents in the National Capital Region, which has been disproportionately affected by mass reductions in force (RIFs), grant freezes, and cuts to critical federal agencies.
-Nevertheless, Congressman Ivey leans on his vast legal experience across the public and private sectors to be a productive legislator and resolute advocate for the people of Maryland’s Fourth Congressional District.
+Nevertheless, Congressman Ivey leans on his vast legal experience across the public and private sectors to be a productive legislator and tireless advocate for the people of Maryland’s Fourth Congressional District.